ncomoak/CPSC233-T10-G3/ReadMe.txt

 To run the file on eclipse:
 1. Create a new Java Project, uncheck "default location" and set the directory to the location of the file.
 Then click finish.
-2. Go to the launcher class in the GamePack Package and run it.
+2. Go to LauncherText to run text based version or LauncherGUI to run grahics based version.

 If a window opens but the game is not playable(White Screen):
 1. Right-click the project and click properties